India: How COVID disaster dents Narendra Modi's well-crafted image | DW | 10.05.2021

 "It was a very cinematic kind of a response.
 Now when the gravity of the situation has sunk in in the second wave and things are bad, Modi doesn't want to be seen."

-Modi has traveled extensively worldwide in a bid to strengthen diplomatic ties.
+Modi has traveled extensively around the world in a bid to strengthen diplomatic ties.
 Prior to the second wave, he had been applauded for improving India's image globally.
 But the catastrophic health situation at home has hurt his image internationally.

 Some say Modi's competence is being questioned.